stevebekaert/starter/README.md

 ### Step 2
   Create the DB.
    1) ```mysql -u root -p```
-   2) compile the file 'starter/back-app/stores/clients.sql' to create DB and table 'clients'
+   2) compile the file 'starter/back-app/stores/clients.sql' to create DB (name it as you want) and create the table 'clients'

 ### Step 3
   Create file 'db.config.js' in folder 'starter/back-app'